sublinks/sublinks-frontend/CONTRIBUTING.md

 One of our goals with this project is to keep it as componentized as we can.
 Any element that's used in more than one place should be created as a separate component.
 This will help us create consistency and avoid creating the same or very similar components in multiple files.

+## Types

+This project uses and relies on TypeScript.
+Meaning every variable, function, and component is required to have proper type definitions.

 ## Accessibility

 Making sure the frontend is accessible to all users is mandatory.
 This includes but is not limited to users with any level of vision, hearing, physical, and cognitive impairments.